AntoineTwan/ArtisanalRandom/README.md

 Finally after several attempts I ended with a version giving an as low number of repetitions as the default random function for 100,000 rolls (if likely a bit worse for millions).

-That best method is the roll2 one (roll0 and roll1 have just been kept as examples of less efficient ones, as I'm going to use this mini project for a blog post on test driven developpment).
+That best method are the roll2 and roll3 ones (roll0 has just been kept as example of a non efficient one, as I'm going to use this mini project for a blog post on test driven developpment, roll1 is decent for its speed but produce more repetitions of series than math.Random(), roll2 is as efficient up to 200,000 rolls, roll3 is as or more efficient up to 500,000+ but not really needed if you don't plan to make that many rolls).

+(time per roll calculated after making a million : 310k ns for roll1, 1410k ns for roll2, 1670k ns for roll3, all are slower than Math.random() (135k) but faster than Cryto.getRandomValues() - 2710k)

 Technically it uses a seed table of numbers from 0 to 9 (3 of each) put in an order determined by the word, and when it makes "rolls" use obscure mathematics formulas (don't ask me to explain why/how they work) to convert the roll number into the adresses of 3 of these 10 sided dices in the table, then assembles the result as a string and converts it back to an integer.